franciscozorrilla/SymbNET/README.md

 ### 💰 Learning Outcomes

-This module will cover practical aspects of metagenomics-based metabolic modeling, including:
+This module will cover practical aspects of metagenomics-based metabolic modeling:

  - Generating genome-scale metabolic models (GEMs) from metagenome assembled genomes (MAGs)
  - Predicting metabolic interactions within communities of GEMs
  - Visualizing the effect of gapfilling and simulation media
  - Exploring the panmetabolism of conspecifc genomes

-### 🧰 Tools
+### 🍬 Tools

 | Tool | Task | GitHub | Reference |
 | :---         | :---           | :---          |  :---         |